Beyond Text: Utilizing Vocal Cues to Improve Decision Making in LLMs for Robot Navigation Tasks: Experimental Results

 \subsection{Confidence Score Improvement}

 As discussed in Section \ref{sec:eval-metric}, we show that our method achieves a low variance with an increased confidence score.
 To better visualize the low variance of our approach, we first selected a subset of 100 data instances wherein the choices made by Large Language Models (LLMs) were in alignment with user selections, shown in Figure \ref{fig:average_confidence_top100}.
-Then, we analyze the average confidence score across all 500 data clips in the dataset to demonstrate the efficacy and generalizability of our framework, shown in Figure \ref{fig:average_confidence}.
-Both Figure \ref{fig:average_confidence_top100} and Figure \ref{fig:average_confidence} revealed a marked increase in confidence score: \textit{Beyond Text} significantly surpasses text-only language model, both the transcription-only and the with reasoning LLM.
+Then, we analyze the average confidence score across all 500 data clips in the dataset to demonstrate the efficacy and generalizability of our framework, shown in Figure \ref{fig:average_confidence_top100}.
+It reveals a marked increase in confidence score: \textit{Beyond Text} significantly surpasses the text-only language model, both the transcription-only and the LLM using Chain-of-Thought (CoT).
 This trend was also observed across two distinct categories.
 The introduction of affective cues significantly lowers variance, enhancing existing LLMs' ability to interpret human vocal uncertainty with confidence.